-Another influence was his older brother Conn who was an All American goalkeeper at NAIA power Davis and Elkins College in West Virginia.
-He was drafted in the North American Soccer League by the Washington Diplomats after being scouted by former Manchester United legend Dennis Viollet a then assistant at the Diplomats.
-After signing he destroyed his knee playing indoor soccer ending his career yet still served inspirational to his younger brother.
+Another influence was his older brother Conn, who was an All American goalkeeper at NAIA-power Davis & Elkins College in West Virginia.
+Conn was drafted into the North American Soccer League by the Washington Diplomats after being scouted by former Manchester United legend Dennis Viollet, a then assistant at the Diplomats.
+After signing, Conn destroyed his knee playing indoor soccer, ending his career yet still serving as an inspiration to his younger brother.

-The New York Cosmos proved to be another huge influence with Davis regularly watching such stars as Pele, Giorgio Chinalgia, Franz Beckenbauer, Vladislav Bogicevic at Giants Stadium in front of record breaking crowds.
+The New York Cosmos proved to be another huge influence with Davis, regularly watching such stars as Pelé, Giorgio Chinalgia, Franz Beckenbauer and Vladislav Bogicevic at Giants Stadium in front of record breaking crowds.

-Davis would attend both Boston University and Davis and Elkins College where he would earn NAIA All American honors plus captained the team to the NAIA National Championships.
+Davis would attend both Boston University and Davis & Elkins College where he would earn NAIA All American honors and captained the team to the NAIA National Championships.

 He was the first to enter his top youth players in adult league competition in the Houston Football Association testing his top players against men under different conditions and accelerating player development.